Love It or List It

-Love It or List It is a home design TV show on HGTV, W Network, and OWN Canada.
-It is also the original show in the Love it or List It franchise.
+Love It or List It is a home design TV show starring David Visentin and Page Turner.
+It originally broadcast from 2008 to 2023 with David Visentin and Hilary Farr starring, on HGTV, W Network, and OWN Canada.
+It is the original show in the Love It or List It franchise.

-The show has run for 18 seasons to date having premiered on September 8, 2008.
-The 18th season ran from October to December 2021.
+The show premiered on September 8, 2008.
+Its 20th season began in April 2025 with Page Turner replacing Hilary Farr, and following the same format.

-In September 2014, the show began filming in North Carolina.

 Format

 Every episode of Love It or List It follows the same format.
 A couple or family shows their current house to designer Hilary Farr and real estate agent David Visentin.
 Hilary redesigns parts of the home based on the desires of the homeowners and their budget and she oversees the renovations and construction.
 David finds real estate listings that meet the homeowners' needs and budget to convince them to list their current house and buy a new one.

 Common challenges that Hilary faces include an inadequate budget to complete the entire request list from the homeowners, often due to discovery of unforeseen issues with the house that are uncovered during the renovation, such as lack of compliance with modern building codes.

 Common issues for David, meanwhile, depend on the homeowners' desires; for instance, the couple has children enrolled in the neighborhood school and they do not desire to change, or the potential house is too distant from family members or a workplace.
 Frequently, David will offer a house significantly outside his given budget, and the homeowners will consider it, or homeowners will outright increase his target; Hilary meets with much more resistance to requests for even small increases in the renovation budget.

 After Hilary's renovation is complete, the homeowners are given a tour of their current home to see what she was able to accomplish.

 After the tour, David meets with them and hands them an evaluation of the home's current market value following the renovations.
 He will then remind the couple what they could have in one of the new homes they looked at and that they would not get that in their current home.